shivannis/xandr-docs-public/xandr-docs/articles/data-providers/real-time-data-provider-throttling-traffic-faq.md

 ## How do I enable/disable dynamic throttling for by real time data provider?

 Dynamic throttling was initially enabled for all data providers.
-Please [Submit a Support Request](https://help.xandr.com/s/login/) to request enabling/disabling the feature for your data provider bidder.
+[Submit a Support Request](https://help.xandr.com/s/login/) to request enabling/disabling the feature for your data provider bidder.

 ## Does dynamic throttling always affect incoming bid requests?

-No,very high and very low timeout rates are handled as special cases.
+No, very high and very low timeout rates are handled as special cases.
 If a bidder's timeout percentage falls below 5%, then none of the bid requests sent will be dynamically throttled.
 On the other hand, if a bidder's timeout percentage goes above 90%, then we will send a minimum 10% of traffic regardless of how high the timeout rate becomes until the timeout rate dips below 90% (when we will reengage dynamic throttling).

 ## I wish to listen for a particular supply type (e.g. web or mobile-app), how should I proceed?